virtualstaticvoid/heroku-buildpack-r/README.md

 ```

 The buildpack will detect your app makes use of R if it has the `init.r` file in the root.
-The R runtime is vendored into your slug.
+The R runtime is vendored into your slug, and includes the gcc compiler for fortran support.

 To reference a specific version of the build pack, add the Git branch or tag name to the end of the build pack URL.